 This circuit is similar to the second.
 It is another idea of 555 timers with a relay switch.

-This is mini timer circuit that interesting.
-It is called the Egg Timer circuit.
+This mini timer circuit is interesting.
+Some called the Egg Timer circuit.
 Also, I use The famous 555 IC, LM555 or NE555 or equivalent.
 Using VR1 to adjust the timing of the egg timer.

 The S1 is a selector switch.

 First, set S1 to “standby”.
 Pin 2 of IC open up.
 IC does not work.
 The buzzer will be silent.
 While the current flows R1 to charges in C1.

 Second, set S1 to “time”.
 In briefly, C1 discharged, Pin 2 closed to turns IC-555 on.